hamlet-io/docs/blog/2021-01-13-template-deploys.md

     }
     ```

-    Here we can see that the parameters defined in our cloudformation template have been filled in, the values provided are based on the segment we are deploying from.
+    Here we can see that the parameters defined in our CloudFormation template have been filled in, the values provided are based on the segment we are deploying from.
 If I wanted to deploy this to another environment I would just add the environment through hamlet and thanks to our extension the values for the new environment would be updated to align with the new environment and avoid potential conflicts if they are deployed to the same account.

 6. Like any other hamlet component templates provide attributes based on their state to other components